Avril Lavigne: Legacy

-Accolades
+Achievements

 In 2003, Lavigne won an International Achievement Award for the song "Complicated" at the SOCAN Awards in Toronto.
 Lavigne received eight Grammy Awards nominations in two years, including Best New Artist.
 She has also received three American Music Awards nominations, one Brit Award nomination, and one MTV Video Music Award.
-She has received a total of 169 awards.
 Lavigne had sold more than 30 million singles and 40 million copies of her albums worldwide, including over 12.4 million album copies in the US according to Billboard.
 In 2009, Billboard named Lavigne the number 10 pop artist in the "Best of the 2000s" chart.
 She was listed as the 28th overall best act of the decade based on album and single chart performance in the US.
+The magazine later ranked her at number 19 on its 2025 "Top Women Artists of the 21st Century" list.

 Lavigne achieved a Guinness World Record as being the youngest female solo artist to top the UK album chart, on January 11, 2003, at the age of 18 years and 106 days.
 The album Let Go reached number one in its 18th chart week.
 She held the record until 2004, as the UK charts reported that Joss Stone's Mind Body & Soul took it the following year.
 She also was the first to reach 100 million views on a YouTube video, with her 2007 single "Girlfriend".
-Lavigne was the first western artist to do a full tour in China, with The Best Damn Tour in 2008; and is considered the biggest western artist in Asia, especially in Japan, where her first three albums have sold more than 1 million copies, being the only female Western Artist since the 2000s to achieve it.
-Lavigne is the only artist to have performed on three different multi-sport events, such as two closing ceremonies of Winter Olympic Games (Torino 2006 and Vancouver 2010) and in the opening ceremony of the 2015 Special Olympics World Summer Games.
+Lavigne was the first western artist to do a full tour in China, with The Best Damn Tour in 2008, and is considered the biggest western artist in Asia, especially in Japan, where her first three albums have sold more than 1 million copies (being the only female Western Artist since the 2000s to achieve this).
+Lavigne is the only artist to have performed at three different multi-sport events: two closing ceremonies of the Winter Olympic Games (Torino 2006 and Vancouver 2010) and the opening ceremony of the 2015 Special Olympics World Summer Games.
+In June 2024, she was conferred with the Order of Canada.